Danger Level: 1/5

 Understanding how cluster flies behave helps prevent infestations

-Cluster fly larvae are parasites of earthworms—adults aren't associated with garbage or filth.
+Cluster fly larvae are parasites of earthworms.
+Adults aren't associated with garbage or filth like house flies are.
 In fall, adults seek shelter in buildings, clustering in attics, wall voids, and around windows.
 They emerge on warm days throughout winter and become active again in spring.
-They're attracted to light.
+They're attracted to light, which is why they end up at sunny south and west-facing windows.

 Dangers